angular/angular/aio/content/guide/testing.md

 # Testing

-Testing your Angular application helps you check that your app is working as you expect.
+Testing your Angular application helps you check that your application is working as you expect.

 ## Prerequisites